 Frank Family Vineyards

-Make a reservation for a tasting and enjoy a picnic lunch under 100-year-old trees at one of the oldest wineries in Calistoga.
+Make a reservation for a tasting and enjoy a picnic lunch and bottle service under centuries old elm trees at one of the oldest wineries in Calistoga.
 Make sure to sample some of their award-winning reserve wines, available exclusively at the winery itself.
 For wine club members, a picnic spot reservation is complimentary; otherwise, reserve one of their picnic tables for up to 8 guests and enjoy an uninterrupted 90 minutes of peaceful picnicking with your pals.

 Looking for the perfect picnic provisions?

-You'll find a few spots throughout the valley, including Oxbow Public Market in downtown Napa – a 40,000 square foot marketplace; Oakville Grocery in Oakville – the oldest continuously operating grocery in California; and Calistoga Depot in Calistoga.
+You'll find a few spots throughout the valley, including Oxbow Public Market in Downtown Napa – a 40,000 square foot marketplace; Oakville Grocery in Oakville – the oldest continuously operating grocery in California; and Sam's General Store in Calistoga.

 Pre-Prepped Picnics & Lunches